Transfer Granting Easement

 Where an easement is to be created and the dominant tenement and servient tenement are owned by the same registered proprietor please see Transfer Granting Easement etc Over Own Land.

-Where the dominant tenement is a registered lease, Crown land or land that has not been brought under the provisions of the Real Property Act 1900 (e.g. Old System land), this dealing form must be lodged in paper.
+Where the dominant tenement is a registered lease, Crown land or land that has not been brought under the provisions of the Real Property Act 1900 (e.g. Old System land), this dealing form must be lodged as a Dealing with Exception.

 Refer to the following for:

-NOTE: Where a writ is noted on title, this dealing form must be lodged in paper, unless the judgment creditor consents to the Transfer Granting Easement or the writ is removed.
+NOTE: Where a writ is noted on title, this dealing form must be lodged as a Dealing with Exception, unless the judgment creditor consents to the Transfer Granting Easement or the writ is removed.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must: